maarxx/InjuryNotifier/README.md

 So if you tried updating from the "master" branch, and you still think you found a bug or a problem, or if you just want to try the shiny new features before everybody else, consider downloading the "beta" branch and installing that instead.

 To do this, just click the button where it says "Branch: master", and then click the option for "beta".
 Congratulations!
 You've changed branches!
 Follow the same steps to download and install, except instead of `InjuryNotifier-master` it will now be `InjuryNotifier-beta`.
-Make sure you still delete other/old versions, don't try to have both master and beta installed simultaneously.
+You can have both versions installed, but please don't try to have both versions enabled at once using the in-game Mod menu.

 You will probably see other choices besides "master" and "beta", but I don't recommend clicking them.
 I am probably in the middle of working on them, and they are probably only halfway done, and broken, otherwise they'd already be part of "beta".